Frequently Asked Questions

 I thought this was free, but I’m being asked to pay.
 What’s going on?

 You probably entered Coursera or edX through their main homepage, and not through the entrance that will specify you as U-M community member.
-If you are a U-M community member, be sure to click on the link following the block M as pictured below.
+If you are a U-M community member, be sure to click on the button with the block M as pictured below.

 I don’t remember or was never given a login for U-M. What should I do?